scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

 ## Importing `given` instances

-As you’ll see in the [Contextual Abstractions][contextual] chapter, a special form of the `import` statement is used to import `given` instances.
+As you’ll see in the [Contextual Abstractions][contextual] chapter, in Scala 3 a special form of the `import` statement is used to import `given` instances.
 The basic form is shown in this example:

 {% tabs packaging-imports-19 %}